Why you should make a will

 How to start making a will

-If your family is quite small and you want to leave everything to them, making your will is quite easy.
+If your family is small and you want to leave everything to them, making your will is fairly straightforward.

 Step 1 – Make a plan